XertroV/nadeoservices-helper/README.md

 <!-- ALL-CONTRIBUTORS-BADGE:END -->
 A documentation, an API, a website, and a Openplanet plugin to get started using [NadeoServices](https://openplanet.dev/docs/reference/nadeoservices).

+**Note: Openplanet team is working on a separated documentation directly included on their website.
+This repository can be archived if their documentation is open-sourced soon**

 # Getting started

 The NadeoServices API provides an easy interface into Trackmania's online services authentication.